-- (1) Develop and advance the public policy agenda pursuant to §18B-1D-1 et seq. of this code to address major challenges facing the state, including, but not limited to, the following: - (A) The goals, objectives and priorities established in this chapter including specifically those goals, objectives and priorities pertaining to the compacts created pursuant to §18B-1D-7 of this code; and - (B) Development of the master plan described in §18B-1D-5 of this code for the purpose of accomplishing the mandates of this section; - (2) Develop, oversee and advance the promulgation and implementation of a financing rule for state institutions of higher education under its jurisdiction except the exempted schools.
-The rule shall meet the following criteria: - (A) Provide for an adequate level of educational and general funding for institutions pursuant to §18B-1A-5 of this code; - (B) Serve to maintain institutional assets, including, but not limited to, human and physical resources and eliminating deferred maintenance; and - (C) Invest and provide incentives for achieving the priority goals in the public policy agenda, including, but not limited to, those found in §18B-1-1a and §18B-1D-1 et seq. of this code; - (3) In collaboration with the council and the governing boards: - (A) Building public consensus around and sustaining attention to a long-range public policy agenda.
-In developing the agenda, the commission and council shall seek input from the Legislature, the Governor, the governing boards, and specifically from the State Board of Education and local school districts in order to create the necessary linkages to assure smooth, effective and seamless movement of students through the public education and post-secondary education systems and to ensure that the needs of public school courses and programs can be fulfilled by the graduates produced and the programs offered;
+- (1) Develop and advance the public policy agenda pursuant to §18B-1D-1 et seq. of this code to address major challenges facing the state, including, but not limited to, the following: - (A) The goals, objectives, and priorities established in this chapter including specifically those goals, objectives, and priorities pertaining to the compacts created pursuant to §18B-1D-7 of this code; and - (B) Development of the master plan described in §18B-1D-5 of this code for the purpose of accomplishing the mandates of this section; - (2) Develop, oversee and advance the promulgation and implementation of a financing rule for state institutions of higher education under its jurisdiction except the exempted schools.
+The rule shall meet the following criteria: - (A) Provide for an adequate level of educational and general funding for institutions pursuant to §18B-1A-5 of this code; - 25 (B) Serve to maintain institutional assets, including, but not limited to, human and physical 26 resources and eliminating deferred maintenance; and - (C) Invest and provide incentives for achieving the priority goals in the public policy agenda, including, but not limited to, those found in §18B-1-1a and §18B-1D-1 et seq. of this code;

-- (B) Assisting governing boards to carry out their duty effectively to govern the individual institutions of higher education; - (4) Except the exempted schools, review and comment on each compact for the governing boards under its jurisdiction, and final confirmation of each compact; - (5) Review and confirm the bi-annual updates of the institutional compacts, except the exempted schools; - (6) Serve as a point of contact to state policymakers: - (A) The Governor for the public policy agenda; and
+(3) In collaboration with the council and the governing boards:

-- (B) The Legislature by maintaining a close working relationship with the legislative leadership and the Legislative Oversight Commission on Education Accountability. - (7) Upon request, provide shared services to a state institution of higher education; - (8) Administer scholarship and grant programs as provided for in this code; - (9) Establish and implement the benchmarks and performance indicators for state colleges and universities necessary to measure institutional progress in achieving state policy priorities and institutional missions pursuant to §18B-1D-7 of this code; - (10) Establish a formal process for recommending capital investment needs and for determining priorities for state colleges and universities for these investments for consideration by the Governor and the Legislature as part of the appropriation request process pursuant to §18B-19-1 et seq. of this code; - (11) Except the exempted schools, develop standards and evaluate governing board requests for capital project financing in accordance with §18B-19-1 et seq. of this code; - (12) Except the exempted schools, ensure that governing boards manage capital projects and facilities needs effectively, including review and approval of capital projects, in accordance with §18B-19-1 et seq. of this code;
+- (A) Building public consensus around and sustaining attention to a long-range public policy agenda.
+In developing the agenda, the commission and council shall seek input from the Legislature, the Governor, the governing boards, and specifically from the State Board of Education and local school districts in order to create the necessary linkages to assure smooth, effective, and seamless movement of students through the public education and post-secondary education systems and to ensure that the needs of public school courses and programs can be fulfilled by the graduates produced and the programs offered; - (B) Assisting governing boards to carry out their duty effectively to govern the individual institutions of higher education; - (4) Except the exempted schools, review and comment on each compact for the governing boards under its jurisdiction, and final confirmation of each compact; - (5) Review and confirm the bi-annual updates of the institutional compacts, except the exempted schools; - (6) Serve as a point of contact to state policymakers: - (A) The Governor for the public policy agenda; and - (B) The Legislature by maintaining a close working relationship with the legislative leadership and the Legislative Oversight Commission on Education Accountability. - (7) Upon request, provide shared services to a state institution of higher education; - (8) Administer scholarship and grant programs as provided for in this code: - (9) Establish and implement the benchmarks and performance indicators for state colleges and universities necessary to measure institutional progress in achieving state policy priorities and institutional missions pursuant to §18B-1D-7 of this code; - (10) Establish a formal process for recommending capital investment needs and for determining priorities for state colleges and universities for these investments for consideration by the Governor and the Legislature as part of the appropriation request process pursuant to §18B-19-1 et seq. of this code;